mantisadnetwork/flowplayer-vpaid/README.md

 ## Changelog

+* 1.3.0: Update build to expose code as "fpvpaid" global variable when using dist/ files directly
 * 1.2.8: Hide overlay after ad is loaded
 * 1.2.7: Have to show overlay prior to init otherwise it can fail viewability tests
 * 1.2.6: Timeout if ad is never loaded